About Residential Camp

 Camp in the Cloud

-For all our camps, whether they’re in person or online, we expect everyone (campers, families, staff and volunteers) to sign up to our charter.
+For all our camps, whether in person or online, we expect everyone (campers, staff and volunteers) to agree to our charter, which was written by our campers themselves.

 1. Be Respectful and Responsible